shapkarin/js-web3/README.md

 ### GitHub Actions
 Repo uses GitHub Actions to publish app and docs to the gh-pages.
+Docs sections can be found at `/jsdoc` route.

 ### App versions
 The first version was made as basic monolit react App